wujood/awesome-gamejam/README.md

 - [TomatoTimer](https://tomato-timer.com/) - A [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer that is dead easy to use.
 - [Pomofocus](https://pomofocus.io/) - Combines tasks with a [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique) timer to estimate when you should be done and to track progress.
 - [Toggl Track](https://toggl.com/track/) - (Free) time tracking for any workflow.
 Online, offline, or on-the-go.

+## Release

+### Hosting
+- [itch.io](https://itch.io/) - Simple way share indie games online for free.
+- [Dropbox](https://www.dropbox.com/) - 2 GB of storage to share photos, documents, and other files from any device.
+- [Google Drive](https://drive.google.com/) - 15 GB of storage to share photos, documents, and other files from any device.

+### Marketing
+- [Screen2Gif](https://www.screentogif.com/) - Screen, webcam and sketchboard recorder with an integrated editor that exports to gif.
+- [All image editors](#image-editor) - Improve your marketing material by modifying it with image editors